 Create the listing

-You need to create eye-catching listings if you want to get more traffic and potential buyers.
+You need to create eye-catching listings to get more traffic and potential buyers.
 They can’t have dull, hard-to-read listings with one or two shabby photos.

 Creating the perfect listing is crucial to selling a PC (or PC parts).